UCSF-CBI/cbioportal_docs/docs/FAQ.md

 - Checking specific genes will not automatically filter the data but instead you’ll need to click the ‘Select Samples’ button to the bottom right of the Gene box.

 You can also subset data using the bar graphs (e.g. Age) by placing cursor inside graph near the left-most bar you want in your dataset and ‘highlighting’ across to the right-most bar you want in your dataset.

-**Important: the Query genes search bar in this view is currently broken/known issue in this version of cBioPortal and will be fixed in our next upgrade.**

 From this view you can also click on the **Select cases by IDs button**.
 Within the box that pops-up, click on ‘Use selected samples/patients’; note the default setting is by sample ID but you can change this to patient ID by selecting the other radio button at bottom of box.